 Act I, Scene III: A Seminal Crossroads

-“Hours and long hours in the dead night, I ask ‘Do I live, am I dead?'” the poet wrote.
+“Hours and long hours in the dead night, I ask ‘Do I live, am I dead?'”

 For Donald Trump, college was a way-station, more than an education.
 A professor recalled some 50 years later he was his worst student.